chadrwalters/nova/docs/prd/product_requirements.md

 ## 3. User Stories

-1. As a user, I export my Bear.app notes, run Nova's ingestion pipeline, and query my notes via Claude while Nova retrieves relevant information through an MCP-compliant RAG pipeline.
+1. As a user, I export my Bear.app notes, run Nova's ingestion pipeline, and search my notes using semantic similarity.

 2. As a user, I open a local web dashboard to check processed attachments, OCR errors, and vector store chunk counts.